SantanuKar43/cron-parser/README.md

 - Parses standard UNIX-like cron expressions (minute, hour, day of month, month, day of week).
 - Supports special characters `("*", "-", ",", "/")`.
 - Outputs all valid values for each of the fields as per the given expression.
-- All field names and their allowed values -
+- All field names and their allowed values:

   | Field name   | Allowed values | Allowed special characters |
   |--------------|----------------|----------------------------|